sakkunasuon2014/shop/README.md

 ## Overview

-Laravel Shop is a full-featured e-commerce web application built with the Laravel PHP framework.
-This application provides a complete online shopping experience with product management, user authentication, shopping cart functionality, and order processing.
+Built a shopping platform with CRUD product management, user authentication, cart, and order processing, using RESTful APIs and MVC architecture.

 ## Project Structure